VvsGitH/GIT_Commands/README.md

 - echo '# Project Name' >> README.md

 ## **Managing files**
+- mkdir *new_dir*
 - touch *new_file*
-- touch .gitignore -> this file contains the name of the files ignored by git'''
+- touch .gitignore -> this file contains the name of the files ignored by git
-- mkdir *new_dir*

-## **Commit procedure**
+## **Version Control**
-1. git status -> show which files are created/changed/deleted/renamed from the previous commit
+- git status -> show which files are created/changed/deleted/renamed from the previous commit
+- git log -> show the history of the comits
+### Comit Procedure
-2. git add *file_name* -> add file_name to the list of the files to commit
+- git add *file_name* -> add file_name to the list of the files to commit (staging area)
-2. git add . -> add all folder files to the list of to commit files
+- git add . -> add all folder files to the list of to commit files
+- git commit -m 'comment'
+### Removing files from comit
-2. git rm --cached *file_name* -> remove file from the list
+- git reset *file_name* -> remove the file from the staging
-2. git rm -r --cached . -> remove all folder files from the list
+- git rm --cached *file_name* -> remove file from the git index
-3. git commit -m 'comment'
-### Resetting
+### Restoring to the last comit
+- git restore *file_name* -> bring the file version to the last commit
 - git reset --hard -> reset the folder to the last commit

 ## **Branches**